 Simple Beef Bourguignon – Easy & delicious beef stew recipe.
 The perfect winter warmer dinner.
-Ideal for freezing, cooking in the pressure cooker or slow cooker.
+Ideal for freezing, cooking in the pressure cooker, slow cooker, Instant Pot or oven.

 Favourite things about autumn?